chnang/Writing/Xmas_eve_Otres_2017_3rd.md

 It's a quiet morning with the rain and the whores that live in the brothel next door won't wake up until after noon.
 So I'm staring at the kingfisher while I sip my coffee and I'm remembering.

-It's a brief but vivid memory surrounded on either side by the grayed out confusion of drunkenness.
+It's a brief but vivid memory surrounded on either side by grayed out confusion.
 It was Christmas Eve.
 I'd worked that night, a fairly busy one and then closed the bar quickly and went with my boss and coworkers to a bar in the village.
 I'd gotten drunk at work while making sure the owner did the same.